nshrimal11/Data_Analytics_Projects/Coffee_Sales_Dashboard/README.md

 ## Project Overview

 This project involves analyzing a sample dataset of coffee sales to derive actionable insights through data cleaning, transformation, and visualization in Microsoft Excel.
 The goal was to create an interactive dashboard that provides a clear overview of sales performance, customer behavior, and product trends.
-This project demonstrates proficiency in data manipulation, advanced Excel functions, and data visualization techniques, showcasing a structured approach to data analysis suitable for a data analyst role.
+This project demonstrates proficiency in data manipulation, advanced Excel functions, and data visualization techniques, showcasing a structured approach to a data analysis workflow.

 The dataset was sourced from: https://github.com/mochen862/excel-project-coffee-sales/blob/main/coffeeOrdersData.xlsx